NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/ProstateZoneSegmentation/README.md

 ## Objective

-1. Results have to become more stable to be reliable.
+1. Results have to get better and become more stable to be reliable.

 ## Approach and Plan

-1. Explore network extensions.
+1. Extend data augmentation (translation and scaling).
-1. Extend data augmentation.
+1. Explore network extensions (deeper network, more filters).
 1. Add more regulatrizers and evaluate their effect on the outcome.
 1. Initialize a new approach: Generative Adverserial Network?